autostructure/artifactory/README.markdown

 ##### `db_automate`

-Set to 'true' if you want Puppet to create a database (Only works with **mysql**.
-If `true`, we recommend using JDBC connector version 5.1.24)
+Set to 'true' if you want Puppet to create a database.
+Only works with **mysql**.
+If `true`, we recommend using JDBC connector version 5.1.24.
+NOTE: Puppet may throw an error the first run while it waits for Artifactory to connect to database

 ##### `db_type`